oilcrest/ohwr-array-interface-labview/README.txt

  - consider displaying only one or two or three last voltages in all channel plot
  - abort when compliance is reached
  - fix voltage measurement by source

+#DONE
+ - separate voltage delay for IV and CV
+ - custom array for cells to measure
+ - write out uncertainties
+ - plot total current

 #DONE commit 21.4.2017
  - new HexPlot.exe to cope with negative voltages when not specifying voltage